Have a question?

 Justin Colón

-Justin Colón is the owner/director of The Kidlit Hive and the author of the forthcoming picture books, IMPOSSIBLE POSSUMS (Disney-Hyperion, 2024), IMPOSSIBLE POSSUM FOR MAYOR (Disney-Hyperion, 2025), THE QUACKEN (Simon & Schuster, 2024), and a few books yet to be announced.
+Justin Colón is the owner/director of The Kidlit Hive and the author of the forthcoming picture books, IMPOSSIBLE POSSUMS (Disney-Hyperion, 2024), IMPOSSIBLE POSSUM FOR MAYOR (Disney-Hyperion, 2025), THE QUACKEN (Simon & Schuster, 2024), THE ZOMBEES (Simon * Schuster, 2025), and VAMPURR (FSG/Macmillan, 2026).
 In his other life, he's a professional, formally trained voice and on-camera actor and proud SAG-AFTRA member who has co-starred on hit shows such as Unbreakable Kimmy Schmidt, Gotham, and Sneaky Pete.
 Justin lives in New York.